 At least one of the planned events must be open to the entire campus community and public, and proposals that include one or more chances for undergraduate and/or graduate students from the participating units to engage with the visiting scholar in small group settings will receive preference.
 Priority will also be given to collaborative events that engage a broader range of faculty and students from across Schools, Divisions, or Units.

 Outside scholar visits must be completed within one calendar year of award issue and must take place during the regular academic year (not during summer session).
 It is anticipated that the visiting scholar will participate in a series of different activities that might include presentations, program or research planning meetings and/or seminars.

-Proposals should consist of a narrative (less than 1500 words) and address the following questions:
+Proposals must be submitted using the application form at the link below and should consist of a narrative (less than 1500 words) and address the following questions:

 - What educational, research or programmatic interdisciplinary goal(s) do the participating units hope to advance through this collaboration, and how will the participating units collectively work to realize this goal?

 How would this scholar's visit to UCLA facilitate the sponsoring units' interdisciplinary programs or goals?

 What activities or resources are in place or are planned to further collaboration across the participating units after the scholar's visit?